What Every California Driver Should Know About Parking Lot Right-of-Ways

 Fortunately, most of the parking lot accidents are at slow speed and tend to be minor incidents.
 The types of accidents that may occur in parking lots are:

-• Driving the wrong way down a lane
+• Driving the wrong way down a one-way lane

 • Backing out of a parking space without looking